 How to clean an oven bottom with vinegar

-As with baking soda, start by putting on your protective equipment spreading protective covers on your kitchen floor, and remove loose debris from the oven.
+As with baking soda, start by putting on your protective equipment, spreading protective covers on your kitchen floor, and removing loose debris from the oven.

 At this stage, you’ll need to put a single rack back into the bottom of the oven and switch it on.
 Fill a large metal pan with hot water and add half a cup of white vinegar.
 Put the pan in the oven and heat the oven to 180 degrees C. Let the water bubble and steam until the vinegar has had a chance to coat all the surfaces, that’s likely to take around 30 minutes to an hour.

 Don’t use the self-clean feature if there’s debris on the bottom of the oven.
-The oven cleans by heating to a very high temperature and if there’s lots of accumulated grease, you’ll end up with a very smoky kitchen at best.
-At worst you could start a fire.
+The oven cleans by heating to a very high temperature, and if there’s lots of accumulated grease, you’ll have a smoky kitchen at best.
+At worst, you could start a fire.

 Wipe down the inside of self-cleaning ovens regularly but don’t use harsh chemicals that could damage the self-cleaning coating.
 Check your owner’s manual to see what products you can safely use on your self-cleaning oven.

-Declare the kitchen out-of-bounds to children or any vulnerable people.
-The oven is going to get MUCH hotter than normal and you don’t want anyone to get burnt.
+Declare the kitchen out-of-bounds for children or any vulnerable people.
+The oven will get MUCH hotter than normal, and you don’t want anyone to get burnt.

 Try to keep self-cleaning cycles to a minimum.
 Some people believe that the very high temperatures required to achieve cleaning could shorten the life of the oven.

 Resist the temptation to use the self-cleaning feature before a house party or any event where you’re relying on your oven.
-Consider booking an oven repair service if your appliance fails after cooking right before Christmas, so you can prepare those tasty meals in time.
+Consider booking an oven repair service if your appliance fails after cooking right before Christmas, so you can prepare those tasty meals quickly.

-It’s possible to buy oven liners that can be fitted to your oven base.
-Some are designed to be used a few times then disposed of, others can be cleaned, maybe even in the dishwasher.
+Using a non-stick oven liner is a great way to protect the bottom of your oven from spills and drips, making it easier to clean.
+You can buy oven liners that can be fitted to your oven base.
+Some are designed to be used a few times and then disposed of, while others can be cleaned, maybe even in the dishwasher.

 The simplest liners are made of aluminium and are generally intended to be discarded when they get dirty.
 Don’t be tempted to just use baking foil though it’s too thin.